 A pitch or mooring that doesn’t have a caravan or boat on it is also exempt.

-If you feel you are entitled to an exemption, please contact us.
+If you feel you are entitled to an exemption, please contact the council tax team.

 Two classes of properties are exempt from the premium:

 If you want to object to the increased charge you have two options: